Atharwa-Kulkarni/Sparsh/README.md

 ## Usage

-To access the Yaari E-Commerce website, simply visit https://atharwa-kulkarni.github.io/Sparsh/ in your web browser.
+To access the Sparsh Quilts and More E-Commerce website, simply visit https://atharwa-kulkarni.github.io/Sparsh/ in your web browser.

 ## Development